 Home Depot will also accept personal checks as a form of payment.
 Though not many people use this method.

-A significant part of the company’s sales occur through online means, and personal checks are not an option for online usage.
+A significant part of the company’s sales occur online, and personal checks are not an option for online usage.

 - American Express